statechannels/statechannels/notes/force-move-implementation.md

 ## ForceMove interface

-With these considerations in mind, the ForceMove implementation should be something like:
+With these considerations in mind, the ForceMove implementation should be something like the below.

+### Types and storage

 ```javascript